tinkerbell/playground/docs/quickstarts/COMPOSE.md

 - [Docker](https://docs.docker.com/get-docker/) is installed (version >= 19.03)
 - [Docker Compose](https://docs.docker.com/compose/install/) is installed (version >= 2.10.2)

+Both the Tinkerbell host and client require internet access to pull images, this sandbox is not designed to work in an isolated network.

 ## Steps

 1. Clone this repository